 Here are some tips to overwinter a ficus plant indoors.

-Start Out Healthy
+Start Out With a Healthy Ficus

-When choosing where in your home to store your plant for the winter, look for a place that gets lots of sunlight and is away from drafts.
-You want to saturate it with as much light as possible.
-Ficus are full-sun trees in their native habitats, so give it good, strong winter sun.
-If natural light is hard to find, you can substitute a small plant growing lamp.
-Just remember to turn the lamp off at night to simulate the effect of night and day.
+When choosing where in your home to keep your ficus for the winter, look for a place that gets lots of sunlight.
+You want to saturate the plant with as much light as possible.
+Ficus are full-sun trees in their native habitats, meaning they prefer at least six hours a day of direct sunlight.
+It's a good idea to rotate your ficus a quarter turn or so at least weekly, so different parts of the plant face the light from the window.
+That way, the plant will continue to grow evenly.
+If natural light is hard to find indoors, you can place a small plant growing lamp over your ficus.
+Just remember to turn off the lamp at night to simulate the cycle of night and day.

-Leaf-drop is common throughout the winter months, but the wrong thing to do is respond with a deluge of water.
+Leaf drop is common throughout the winter months, but the wrong thing to do is respond with a deluge of water.
 Don't overreact.
-You're going to lose some leaves as the temperature drops.
+You're going to lose some leaves as the temperature drops and the air gets dry.
 This is a natural way for your plant to conserve energy.